Your BJJ Guide

 • Rule constraints (e.g., “no grips allowed” or “top player must complete pass within 30 seconds”)

 These limitations push players to find creative and efficient solutions, reinforcing mechanics like pressure, angle changes, and timing without over-coaching.
+Learn more here: Why game-based drills are so effective in BJJ.

 5 Constraint-Led Games for Guard Passing